sergioprates/kindxt/README.md

 ## Getting Started

-1. Download the kindxt from releases on github
+1. Download the kindxt from [releases on github](https://github.com/sergioprates/kindxt/releases).
 2. Put the executable on PATH environment variable
 3. Run kindxt --help to see all options